morinted/blog/_posts/2018-05-14-using-plover-vlc-and-vscode-for-transcription.md

 }
 ```

 Of note, I also set the font family to Noto Sans, which is not a fixed-width font.
-Fixed-width is great for programming but when you use emdashes and Unicode ellipses, they appear collapsed and crowded.
+Fixed-width is great for programming but when you use emdashes and Unicode ellipses, they appear collapsed and crowded in your text.
 Noto Sans is a free body font that can be [downloaded from Google Fonts](https://fonts.google.com/specimen/Noto+Sans) and I enjoyed it very much for this job.

 The above settings also contain autosave, which defaults to once a second after edits are made.
-I also stored my files in Google Drive so that I got some revisions/backups.
+Finally, I stored my files in Google Drive so that I got some revisions/backups.

 ## The Result